wanglongqi/BatchRun/README.md

 In the first edtion of this project, I use pp to control processes.
 In this lastest version, pp is not used anymore.
 Standard library is quite enough for this project.

 I am trying to prettify the output by adding Pid in front of the output, but I cannot work it out.
 If anyone can improve this, I will be very appreciated.

+Another main drawback of this project is that the job list cannot be modified after the list is submitted.
+Since this project is not meant to be a fullsize task balance system, this feature may not be coded in near future.
+If anyone interested improve this, I will be very appreciated, too.